Sea-Grapes/sveltemd/experiments/ideas.md

 Simply: first use strategies (mdast, hast) to escape for svelte parse.
 Then use svelte parse to escape for markdown! done!
 - svelte parse can be used to escape things that break markdown.
 Logic blocks, value interpolations {}, attributes with js like onclick.
 We simply have to generate a placeholder that markdown ignores, then restore it after.

+# Avoiding placeholders

+- content-specific placeholders kind of suck and are hacky
+  - For preprocess: perhaps we can fix this with magic strings/indexes?
+Instead of placeholders, simply cut out content and store the index.
+Then parse with svast, now we have indexes of document with stuff cut out.
+Now restore the content, but somehow update the indexes.
+  - magic string might actually work here I can't tell.
+Like

+say we take in a mixed svelte/markdown file.
+We locate code blocks and illegal < with hast/mdast.
+We cut those out, store their starting position in the original string.
+Then svast runs and it gets indexes of all the svelte nodes.
+Now we want to put back the content.
+But this makes the svast indexes wrong.
+But we don't want to update all the svast indexes that would be too slow.
+So maybe when using the svast and going to specific nodes, we check all the inserted content that comes before its index and add their lengths to the svast index.
+Actually instead we could use a magic string to insert the cut content.
+Then we can still access the original string using svast indexes.
+That works!
+- alternatively we could replace illegal content with whitespace of the same length.
+Theoretically this would be ok as svast will not change content - though it might cause issues, not sure about the safety of this.

+- For markdown placeholders - we don't even need magic string! simply cut out strings and store indexes beforehand. then do a string diff, and update each index based on each diff.
+Now the indexes are correct!